 Why is the study of viral evasion mechanisms of interest?

-Identifying host cellular receptors targeted by viruses is important for several reasons: viruses are assiduous cell biologists.
-Studying the critical host receptors targeted by viruses and understanding the mechanisms they use to manipulate cellular processes provides unique insights into fundamental cell biological pathways, teaches us about viral pathogenesis and has the capacity to offer novel therapeutic approaches, for instance by targeting these newly identified receptors.
+Viruses are assiduous cell biologists.
+We study critical host receptors and pathways used to both attenuate viruses and those which are targeted by viruses.
+Understanding the molecular mechanisms viruses use to manipulate cellular processes provides unique insights into fundamental cell biological pathways, informs us about viral evasion and has the capacity to offer novel therapeutic approaches, for instance through the specific targeting of these newly identified pathways.

-Forward genetic screens in haploid human cells assigns function to new genes:
+Forward genetic screens and CRISPR-Cas9 genome-wide screens in haploid human cells assigns function to new genes:

 Figure 1.
 A haploid genetic screen identifies genes required for cell surface expression of MHC-I. a.
 Schematic of screen. b.
 Selecting MHC-Ilow cells by FACS.
 Mutagenised KBM7 cells were labelled for surface MHC-I and cells defective for MHC-I presentation enriched by two sequential rounds of cell sorting. c.
 The genetic screen identifies multiple genes of the MHC-I pathway.
 Important genes within the MHC-I antigen presentation pathway are targeted by multiple independent retroviral integrations (red triangles). d.
 Schematic representation of the β2m, tapasin and TAP2 knockout clones identified by PCR from 96 single cell clones from the HLA-Blow selected population. e.
 The gene-trap insertions result in a loss of gene expression.
 The knockout clones were analysed for HLA-A2, β2m, tapasin and TAP2 expression by RT-PCR. f.
 Knockout of genes involved in the MHC-I pathway impairs cell surface expression of MHC-I molecules.
 The β2m, HLA-A2, tapasin and TAP2 knockout clones were labelled for the indicated proteins and analysed by flow cytometry.